Shaddadi/veritex/README.md

     git clone https://github.com/Shaddadi/veritex.git
     ```

-1. Build the image from the dockerfile
+2. Build the image from the dockerfile

     ```bash
     sudo docker build . -t veritex_image
     ```

-1. Create the docker container
+3. Create the docker container

     ```bash
     sudo docker run --rm -it veritex_image bash
     ```

-### Run demo
+### II Run demo

 Run the demo in the container.
 Results will be saved in /images.